Vonage/vbc-developer/getting-started/authentication.md

 ---
 title: Authentication
-description: Authentcating to the Vonage Business Cloud APIs
+description: Authentcating to the Vonage Business Communications APIs
 navigation_weight: 5
 ---

-#  Authenticating to the Vonage Business Cloud APIs
+#  Authenticating to the Vonage Business Communications APIs

 Once you have [created your application](/getting-started/create-application), you need to configure it so that it can authenticate against the [Account](/account-api/overview), [Extension](/vonage-business-cloud/vbc-apis/extension-api/overview) and [User](/vonage-business-cloud/vbc-apis/user-api/overview) APIs.
 The VBC APIs use  [OAuth](https://oauth.net/2/) for authentication.